Webull Review (2026): My likes and dislikes of this trading platform

 Here, it might be useful to know that Webull Singapore and Webull US are two separate entities under the common ownership of Webull Corporation, a global holding company headquartered in St. Petersburg, Florida, and backed by large private equity funds such as General Atlantic and Coatue.

-However, what might be helpful to know is that Webull Singapore secured its Capital Markets Services ("CMS") license from the Monetary Authority of Singapore in November 2021.
+What might also be helpful to know is that Webull Singapore secured its Capital Markets Services ("CMS") license from the Monetary Authority of Singapore as of 2021.

 MAS takes into account the following factors when assessing an application for a CMS licence: